noir-lang/noir/docs/docs/noir/concepts/traits.md

 ### Associated Types and Constants

-Traits also support associated types and constaints which can be thought of as additional generics that are referred to by name.
+Traits also support associated types and constraints which can be thought of as additional generics that are referred to by name.

 Here's an example of a trait with an associated type `Foo` and a constant `Bar`: